Windows 2000: Languages and locales

 Windows 2000 introduced the Multilingual User Interface (MUI).
 Besides English, Windows 2000 incorporates support for Arabic, Armenian, Baltic, Central European, Cyrillic, Georgian, Greek, Hebrew, Indic, Japanese, Korean, simplified Chinese, Thai, traditional Chinese, Turkic, Vietnamese and Western European languages.
 It also has support for many different locales.

 Since Windows 2000, English versions of Windows (NT) can support display and input right-to-left languages (such as Arabic) and CJKV languages, but related files needed to be installed in Control Panel.

 Games

-Windows 2000 included version 7.0 of the DirectX API, commonly used by game developers on Windows 98.
-The last version of DirectX that was released for Windows 2000 was DirectX 9.0c (Shader Model 3.0), which shipped with Windows XP Service Pack 2.
+Windows 2000 includes DirectX 7.0, commonly used by game developers on Windows 98.
+The last version of DirectX that was released for Windows 2000 was DirectX 9.0c (Shader Model 3.0).
 Microsoft published quarterly updates to DirectX 9.0c through the February 2010 release after which support was dropped in the June 2010 SDK.
 These updates contain bug fixes to the core runtime and some additional libraries such as D3DX, XAudio 2, XInput and Managed DirectX components.
 The majority of games written for versions of DirectX 9.0c (up to the February 2010 release) therefore run on Windows 2000.

 Windows 2000 included the same games as Windows NT 4.0 did: FreeCell, Minesweeper, Pinball, and Solitaire.